-The History also includes several wonderful, age-appropriate missionary biographies.
-I never grow tired of hearing of how the good news of Jesus changes people and cultures.
+The History also includes several wonderful, age-appropriate missionary biographies to learn first-hand how the good news of Jesus changes people and cultures.

-This program also includes my favorite children's Bible.
-When I read Egermeier's Bible Story Book to them, they would beg me to "read one more chapter!"
-I hope you will experience that same delight and interest in God's Word with your children.
+This program also includes a wonderful children's Bible.
+When you read Egermeier's Bible Story Book to your children, they will beg you to "read one more chapter!"

 Overview of the Literature